droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 <p>A blood-curdling howl pierces the night, followed by a second—and then a third.
 The cacophony of inhuman shrieks and moans grows louder, echoing across the basin from all directions as the distant forest seems to come alive.</p>
 </div>

 If he is present, Bildrath’s face grows grim, and he grips his crossbow tightly.
 “It begins," he mutters, as the din fades once more into the cold night.
-Parriwimple nods in determination, clutching his spear closer to his chest.
+Parriwimple nods in determination, clutching his club closer to his chest.

 > [!info]+ **A Moonless Night**
 > At night, torches mounted at ten-foot intervals along the barricade illuminate the surrounding area out to a distance of forty feet.
 On the night of the siege, thick fog rolls in with the undead up to the area of illumination, preventing defenders with darkvision from seeing any approaching creatures early.

 > [!abstract]+ **Holding the Line**
-> If the zombies successfully break through the barricade, Parriwimple attempts to hold the choke point with his spear, though he’s grateful for any aid the players might provide.
+> If the zombies successfully break through the barricade, Parriwimple attempts to hold the choke point with his club, though he’s grateful for any aid the players might provide.

-> [!info]+ **Undead Fortitude**
-> Revise each **zombie** and **zombie plague spreader’s** ***undead fortitude*** feature to read as follows:
->
-> * ***Undead Fortitude (1/day).*** If damage reduces the zombie to 0 hit points, the zombie drops to 1 hit point instead.
-The zombie can’t use this ability if the damage is radiant or from a critical hit, if the damage taken is 15 or more, or if it had only 1 hit point remaining.

 > [!combat]- **Balancing the Siege**
-> Due to the wave mechanic, this combat encounter is a series of two consecutive **mild** combat encounters and a third **bloody** combat encounter against a party of five 3rd-level players, a CR 0 ally (Bildrath), and a CR 2 ally (Parriwimple), the first of which will consume approximately 15% of their total maximum hit points, the second of which will consume approximately 17% of their total maximum hit points, and the third of which will consume approximately 34% of their maximum hit points (for a total of 66% of their maximum hit points).
-For parties of smaller or larger sizes, modify the encounter as follows:
+> Due to the wave mechanic, this combat encounter is very dangerous even though party will have an opportunity to rest for 10 minutes in between waves.
 > * **Three Players**.
-Reduce the number of zombies in the first wave to 5.
-Remove the zombies in the second wave.
-Replace the wight in the third wave with a ghoul.
+Apply Weak template to both Shambler Troops in the first wave.
+Apply Weak template to both Wights in the second wave.
+Apply Weak template to Zombie Hulk in the third wave.
-> * **Four Players**.
-Reduce the number of zombies in the first wave to five.
-Reduce the number of zombies in the second wave to one.
-Replace the wight in the third wave with three zombies.
+> * **Five Players**.
+Apply Elite template to one Shambler Troops in the first wave.
+Apply Elite template to both Festrogs in the second wave.
+Apply Elite template to two plague zombies in the third wave.
 > * **Six Players**.
-Increase the number of zombies in the first wave to seven.
-Increase the number of zombies in the second wave to three.
-Add one zombie to the third wave.
+Apply Elite template to both Shambler Troops in the first wave.
+Apply Elite template to both Festrogs and to one Wight in the second wave.
+Apply Elite template to all four plague zombies in the third wave.

-***The First Wave.*** Not long after darkness falls, six **zombies** emerge from the darkness and approach the barricade.
+***The First Wave.*** Not long after darkness falls, two **[Shambler Troops](https://2e.aonprd.com/Monsters.aspx?ID=1376)** emerge from the darkness and approach the barricade.
 Read:

 <div class="description">
-<p>Six figures shamble toward the barricade, the whites of their eyes glinting in the torchlight.
+<p>Countless figures shamble toward the barricade, the whites of their eyes glinting in the torchlight.
 Their low, guttural moans echo through the night, their rotting arms outstretched toward you.</p>
 </div>

-In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their **slam** attacks.
+In combat, the zombies focus their attacks on the barricade, attempting to batter it down with their **Shambling Onslaught** attacks.
 Once the zombies have broken a hole in the barricade, they attempt to flood through it, attacking any defenders who stand in their way.

-***The Second Wave.*** At the beginning of the third round of combat after the first wave arrives, two additional **zombies** emerge from the darkness, joined by two **ghouls**.
+***The Second Wave.*** After 13 minutes, second wave arrives, two **[Festrogs](https://2e.aonprd.com/Monsters.aspx?ID=1153)** emerge from the darkness, joined by two **[Wight](https://2e.aonprd.com/Monsters.aspx?ID=3239)**.
 Read:

 <div class="description">
-<p>Two more zombies shamble from the gloom, flanked by a pair of gaunt, feral, humanoid creatures with razor-sharp claws and hungry, glowing eyes.
-These ghouls move with a predatory grace, their lipless mouths revealing rows of pointed teeth as they release shrieking howls that echo through the night.</p>
+<p>A pair of gaunt, feral, humanoid creatures with razor-sharp claws and hungry, glowing eyes emerge from the darkness.
+These like-ghouls-creatures move with a predatory grace, their lipless mouths revealing rows of pointed teeth as they release shrieking howls that echo through the night.
+Behind them - a couple of dark creatures with a red eyes and bows march behind them.</p>
 </div>

-The zombies again attempt to batter down the barricade, while the ghouls attempt to climb over it using their claws.
+The festrogs try to climb through the barricade using their claws.
+Meanwhile, the wights attack from the darkness beyond the torches’ light, making ***longbow*** attacks from 60 feet away.
+When they run out of arrows or if melee combat approaches them, the wights draw their ***bound daggers*** and engages the players directly.

-***The Third Wave.*** At the beginning of the seventh round of combat after the first wave arrives, a **wight** and a **zombie plague spreader** <span class="citation">(<em>Van Richten’s Guide to Ravenloft</em>, p.
-255)</span> approach the barricade.
+***The Third Wave.*** After 10 minutes, the third wave arrives, a **[Zombie Hulk with virulent miasma](https://2e.aonprd.com/Monsters.aspx?ID=3252)** and four **[Plague Zombies](https://2e.aonprd.com/Monsters.aspx?ID=3250)** approach the barricade.
 Read:

 <div class="description">
-<p>A lone undead shambles slowly from the darkness, its white eyes staring dully past the flickering torchlight.
+<p>A giant undead shambles slowly from the darkness, its white eyes staring dully past the flickering torchlight.
 Its flesh, though rotting, is a smooth, sickly white, its skin run through with raised, crimson veins.
-A faint cloud of reddish mist spills continually from its mouth and down onto the bloodstained earth before dissipating into the air.</p>
+A faint cloud of reddish mist spills continually from its mouth and down onto the bloodstained earth before dissipating into the air.
+A few sickly looking zombies shamble near him.</p>
 </div>

-> [!info]+ **The Plague Spreader**
+> [!info]+ **Virulent Miasma**
-> Increase the **plague spreader's** hit points to 130, decrease the necrotic damage dealt by its ***slam*** to 5 (1d8), and decrease the damage dealt by its ***virulent miasma*** to 7 (2d6) poison damage per creature.
->
-> In addition, revise its ***virulent miasma*** action such that a Humanoid reduced to 0 hit points doesn’t automatically die, and instead only rises as a zombie if it dies before stabilizing or regaining hit points.
-The DC for stabilizing a creature reduced to 0 hit points in this way increases to 20.
+> Giant zombie exhales a deadly poisonous red mist cloud in a 30-foot emanation.
+The cloud deals 6d6 poison damage to all creatures in the area, which must attempt a DC 22 Basic Fortitude.
+Giant zombie can't use Virulent Miasma again for 1d4 rounds.
+> On a failure the creature is also exposed to Zombie Rot.

-The plague spreader first approaches the players as closely as possible, then releases its ***virulent miasma***, attempting to hit as many creatures as possible.
+The giant zombie spreader first approaches the players as closely as possible, then releases its ***virulent miasma***, attempting to hit as many creatures as possible.
 (If possible, aim to ensure that the miasma hits Bildrath, to make sure the players understand the nature of its attack.
 Neither Bildrath nor Parriwimple have seen or heard of a zombie plague spreader before, and both are ignorant of the virus it carries.)
 After the plague spreader uses its miasma, the red mist stops spilling from its mouth.

-Meanwhile, the wight attacks from the darkness beyond the torches’ light, making ***longbow*** attacks from 60 feet away.
-If the players engage the plague spreader in melee combat or reduce it to 90 hit points or fewer, the wight draws its ***longsword*** and engages the players directly.
+One time use.
 ## B5g.
 The Western Barricade
 ### The Raven’s Guidance
 Shortly after the players dispatch the final wave, the **wereraven** Muriel appears to them in **raven** form.
 Read: